 Benefits of Zoysia Grass

 - The thickness of Zoysia inhibits the growth of weeds & gives it superior wear resistance.

 - Most soils accommodate this grass, with varied maintenance levels.

-- It needs less water than other cool-season turf-grasses.
+- It needs less water than other warm-season turfgrasses.

 Regions Where Zoysia Grass Thrives

 Again, Zoysia grass can grow in areas where warm-season grasses are common.
-The geographic corridor running from Kansas to North Carolina, for example, is optimal because the grass’ dormant season is short.
 During dormancy, Zoysia’s brilliant green shade turns yellow and brown.
 This can be unsightly in colder climates unless snowfall is the rule.
 In Texas, Zeon Zoysia retains its green color longer than our other varieties and will green up sooner in the spring.

 Are Some Terrains Better Than Others?

-This grass does best in open areas where it can receive between six to eight hours of sunlight but is rugged and can deal with shade.
+This grass does well in open areas that receive full sun but is rugged and can deal with shade.
 It adapts competently to most soil textures and — as golf courses demonstrate — it is no stranger to slopes and inclines.

 A healthy bed free of weeds is the best host for new grass.
 One square foot of sod can yield as many as 500 sprigs, attesting to Zoysia’s density.
-Planting Zoysia grass is optimal between mid-May to mid-June if establishing Zoysia grass seed.
+You can plant Zoysia year-round, even during winter dormancy.

 To assure ideal establishment conditions, perform a soil test to determine if lime or fertilizer will help enrich the host area.
 Organic soil amendments like peat moss can also help.
-Sodding and seed are often used with bare soil while sprigging and plugging are utilized to convert an existing lawn to Zoysia grass.
+You can learn more about preparing for sod installation by reading our Grass Care articles or calling one of our Grass Experts today at (512) 467-8902!

 Contact The Grass Outlet Today!

-Each technique strategy should be checked out according to a specific piece of land.
-Contact The Grass Outlet and we’ll be happy to provide some useful grass maintenance and planting advice.
+Each strategy should be checked out according to a specific piece of land.
+Contact The Grass Outlet, and we’ll be happy to provide some helpful grass maintenance and planting advice.
 Take the next step in growing Zoysia grass by contacting us online today!